afarhan/bitx40/README.md

 ## Revision record

+1.27.5
+- line 33: Added the ability to set the step delay time for fast tuning (when the tuning pot is at the upper/lower limit) (tks Bob, N4FV)

 1.27.4
 - Line 32: Added the ability to specify text (e.g. your callsign) on the second line of the LCD when it would otherwise be blank (tks Richard, VE3YSH).
 - some code clean up